radredgreen/wyrecam/README.md

 # wyrecam
-HomeKit camera firmware for ingenic T31X based wyze cameras
+Wyrecam is an open source, vanilla HomeKit Secure Video (HKSV) firmware for the wyze v3 camera

+Demonstration:

-### Status
+### Features
-This project is a work in progress.

-Progress
+* Video streaming (streaming and recording)
+* Secure end-to-end (camera to iOS device or home hub) (Streaming: AES_256_CM_HMAC_SHA1_80, Recording: CHACHA20_POLY1305) encryption provided by MBEDTLS
-* Homekit pairing (fixed pairing code 010-72-024)
+* Homekit pairing (fixed pairing code 0107-2024)
 * Jpeg snapshots
-* Video streaming (SRTP, not HKSV yet)
+* Audio (streaming, not recording or talkback, yet)
-* Secure end-to-end (camera to iOS device or home hub) AES256 (AES_256_CM_HMAC_SHA1_80) encryption provided by MBEDTLS
-* Hardware accelerated video pipeline with setup for srtp (H264), hksv (H264), motion and jpeg snapshots
-* Audio microphone and speaker pipeline
-* fdk-aac AAC-ELD soft codec for camera microphone data streaming to controller
-* Hardware accelerated motion detection and with homekit motion notifications
+* Motion detection and with homekit motion notifications
 * Day/Night IR filter automatically enabled based on the brightness of the scene
-* IR LED Floodlights have been tested (but disabled for now)
+* IR LED Night vision lights

-The ability to stream RTSP using t31_rtspd(live555) was removed from the camera to make room for positron development.

 ### This project aims for the following:
 * 100% open source (readable and inspectable) software